AG-Econ/EconofCrimeoverTimeSpace/README.md

 3. I have renamed the variable Postcode district to Postcodedistrict for convenience.
 The only 2 columns of interest here for us are Location and Postcodedistrict.

+**Session 1:**

-**Set of slides 1:** Notes for Webscraping with Python
+  - **Set of slides 1:** Notes for Webscraping with Python

-**Set of slides 2:** Notes for Text as Data/ Natural Language Processing with Python

-**Code 1:** main.py (I was bored to change the name) - urls extractor from the target website
+  - **Code 1:** main.py (I was bored to change the name) - urls extractor from the target website

-**Code 2:** Scraper.py - scrape the paragraphs we need from the collected urls and save them
+  - **Code 2:** Scraper.py - scrape the paragraphs we need from the collected urls and save them

+**Session 2:**

+  - **Set of slides 2:** Notes for Text as Data/ Natural Language Processing with Python

-**Code 3:** textasdata1.py - does some standard run-of-the-mill NLP to our data (can be very useful often in other data even if not necessarily for our case, given our goal)
+  - **Code 3:** textasdata1.py - does some standard run-of-the-mill NLP to our data (can be very useful often in other data even if not necessarily for our  case, given our goal)

-**Code 4:** textasdata2.py - extracts dates using regex, extracts location with training data (supervised learning - classification), maps location of unsolved murders in London
+  - **Code 4:** textasdata2.py - extracts dates using regex, extracts location with training data (supervised learning - classification), maps location of unsolved murders in London

 ## Declarations